 In the UK it has been a slower and more realistic curve, more like 10 years rather than 4 months, but painting is still my passion and I thank Canada and my great friends and contacts there for helping me to realise that.

 Preceding all this I was a bit of a loner as a child, in summer in the late 80's and early 90's I would spend hours on the Brent Knoll in somerset - below which my grandparents farmed - with only their German Shepherd Katy for company.
-There was a thicket with a badger sett, fossils in the steep field, kestrels on the hump field, rabbit skulls everywhere, newts in the livestock troughs, all kinds of bugs to be found under logs and in the air and buzzards up in the sky.
+There was a thicket with a badger sett, fossils in the steep field, kestrels on the hump field, rabbit skulls everywhere, newts in the livestock troughs, all kinds of bugs to be found and buzzards up in the sky.
 This and my dad dragging me on rainy hiking trips to North Wales - cemented my love for the outdoors and particularly an interest in birds.